mfrandev/FrenchVocabLearner-WebApp-Svelte/README.md

     <p>I chose to use Typescript for this project since I've not used it before and wanted to see why it is so highly rated.
 From this point, Node.js and express seemed like a logical choice for the backend server.</p>
     <br>
     <li><b>Database: MySQL (MariaDB) + Sequelize Client</b></li>
     <p>I considered using MongoDB for this project, but ultimately chose MariaDB due to my familiarity with table based schemas.
 Sequelize provided a great way to connect to my database and perform queries using Typescript, so it made sense to use as well.
-A copy of my database can be found at the root level of this repository in <em>VocabLearnerFR.mysql</em></p>
+A copy of my database can be found at the root level of this repository in <em>VocabLearnerFR.mysql</em>, and the testing database is in <em>Test_VocabLearnerFR.mysql</em> at the same level.</p>
     <br>
     <li><b>Frontend: Svelte + Typescript</b></li>
     <p>Svelte is a lightweight frontend framework that was brought to my attention at the start of July 2022, so I decided to try it out.
 I likely didn't use SvelteKit (the more "frameworky" set of tools offered) to the fullest extent, but Svelte was a pleasure to use and would strongly consider using it for future projects.</p>